sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 ## Terms

 **TPM (Trusted Platform Module)**
-<p style="margin-left: 20px">TPM is a specialized hardware-protected logic that performs a series of security-related operations, including providing hardware-protected storage, and  hardware-protected crypto operation, including signing an encryption. </p>
+<p style="margin-left: 20px">TPM is a specialized hardware-protected logic that performs a series of hardware protected security operations including providing protected storage, random number generation, encryption and signing. </p>

 **DHA (Device HealthAttestation) feature**
 <p style="margin-left: 20px">The Device HealthAttestation (DHA) feature enables enterprise IT administrators to monitor the security posture of managed devices remotely by using hardware (TPM) protected and attested data via a tamper-resistant and tamper-evident communication channel.</p>